 Let’s say you just bought a property at a great price, but now what?
 Whether you decide to hold the property, renting it out as an additional form of income, or you buy, repair and flip, you’ll need to know what you’re getting into.
 Accurately estimating costs, padding your budget, and buying within your means will get you started, but you’ll need to learn how to play your cards.
-Below we will look at some signs you should hold and some signs you should flip your real estate investment in South Bend.
+Below we will look at some signs you should hold and some signs you should flip your real estate investment in Indiana.

 Signs You Should Hold It